r0x5r/r0x5r/README.md

 👷‍♂️ I’m interested in web && mobile application security.

-🌱 Currently, I’m working as a Security Analyst at Appzlogic and performing pentesting as an individual security researcher.
+🌱 Currently, I’m working as a Security Analyst and performing pentesting as an individual security researcher.

 💞️ I’m looking to collaborate on some new project.